top of page

 History of SENI

 In 2016, the Alaska Department of Health and Social Services (DHSS) Divisions of Behavioral (DBH) and Public Health (DPH), Office of Substance Misuse and Addiction Prevention (OSMAP), and hospitals in Anchorage, Fairbanks, Juneau, and Palmer launched a project to screen childbearing people being admitted for childbirth for harmful substances, domestic violence, depression, and desire for subsequent pregnancy.
-The goal of the project was to support clinicians to provide evidence-based care for pregnant women and their infants.
-By early 2017, the project evolved into the Alaska Prenatal Screening Program (APSP) as Alaska’s Governor issued a disaster declaration for Alaska’s opioid epidemic.
-By July 2019, the APSP had screened 2,298 childbearing people.
-Later that year the program re-branded and became the Substance Exposed Newborns Initiative (SENI).

-Substance Use Treatment in Alaska
+Substance Use Treatment and Referral Resources in Alaska

 Stay tuned to this webpage for more information and initiative resources.